emirsali13/emirsali13/README.md

-- Hi, I’m Emir Sali - Junior Front-end Developer
+- Hi, I’m Emir Sali - Software Developer
 - I'm interested in any kind of Software Development
 - I live in Bulgaria
 - Learning new technologies everyday